 However, in recent years, I rediscovered this aromatic goodness.
-Now, I'm happy to report that rose water has a special place in my DIY skin care arsenal!
+Now, I'm happy to report that rose water has a special place in my pampering skin care arsenal!

 Rose water is a fantastic beauty ingredient.
-Not only is it perfect as a toner, as I used to think.
-But this ingredient can also remove makeup, calm irritation, and balance the skin's pH level.
+Not only is it lovely as a toner, as I used to think.
+But this ingredient can also be added to your remove makeup and it can also calm irritation.

 What Is Rose Water?

 Dubbed as the queen of flowers, roses are valued for more than their beautiful blooms.
 Some of the products made from roses are rose oil (rose otto or attar of rose) and rose water.